Allied invasion of Sicily: Axis evacuation

 British troops scramble over rubble in a devastated street in Catania, Sicily, 5 August 1943.

 Full-scale withdrawal, codenamed Operation Lehrgang, began on 11 August and continued to 17 August.
 During this period, Hube ordered successive withdrawals each night of between 5 and 15 mi, keeping the following Allied units at arm's length with the use of mines, demolitions and other obstacles.
 As the peninsula narrowed, shortening his front, he was able to withdraw units for evacuation.
 The Allies attempted to counter this by launching brigade-sized amphibious assaults, one each by the Seventh and Eighth Armies, on 15 August.
-However, the speed of the Axis withdrawal was such that these operations "hit air".
+However, the Axis withdrawal was so swift that these operations "hit air".

 The German and Italian evacuation schemes proved highly successful.
 The Allies were not able to prevent the orderly withdrawal nor effectively interfere with transports across the Strait of Messina.
-The narrow straits were protected by 120 heavy and 112 light anti-aircraft guns, with about half being Italian-built pieces.
+The narrow straits were protected by 120 heavy and 112 light anti-aircraft guns, about half of which were Italian-built pieces.
 (Note: "Lining either side of the Messina Straits were some 150 Italian antiaircraft guns, and an estimated 168 of the Germans' feared 88mm flak guns."
 Bryn Evans.
 The Decisive Campaigns of the Desert Air Force, 1942–1945.
 Pen & Sword, 2014) The resulting overlapping gunfire from both sides of the strait was described by Allied pilots as worse than the Ruhr, making daylight air attacks highly hazardous and generally unsuccessful.
 Night attacks were less hazardous and there were times when air attack was able to delay and even suspend traffic across the straits but when daylight returned, the Axis were able to clear the backlog from the previous night.
 Nor was naval interdiction any more practicable.
 The straits varied from 2 to 6 mi wide and were covered by artillery up to 24 cm in caliber.
 This, combined with the hazards of a 6 kn current and fear that Italian warships were preparing to attack the Straits of Messina in a suicide run, made risking warships unjustifiable.